3 missing, swept away in drainage ditch after severe storms

-MILWAUKEE (AP) — A child and two adults were missing after they were swept away in a drainage ditch in Milwaukee following severe thunderstorms that brought heavy rains and damaging winds to a wide swath of the Midwest and parts of the South, authorities said.
+MILWAUKEE (AP) — A child and two adults were missing after they were swept away in a drainage ditch in Milwaukee following severe thunderstorms that brought heavy rains and damaging winds to a wide swath of the Midwest, authorities said.

 Witnesses told police the 11-year-old boy fell about 6:30 p.m.
 Monday into the ditch, which carries water through a tunnel to the Kinnickinnic River.
 According to police, two men, ages 34 and 37, entered the water in an attempt to rescue the boy and all three were swept away.